-Here at ECS our experienced engineers are specialised in the practice of Air Handling Unit Maintenance.
+Here at ECS, our experienced engineers are specialised in the practice of Air Handling Unit Maintenance.
 Air Handling Units (AHU’s) supply fresh air into buildings.
 During operation, an Air Handling Unit draws in huge amounts of outdoor pollutants, therefore filters need replacing and coil chambers need cleaning every three months to stay on top of the cleanliness.
 In line with each coil, there are a series of panel filters and bag filters that are available in various grades of filtration to suit the design.
 The cooling coil will sweat dew point condensation – as all cooled heat exchangers do.
-Greater duty requirements in built-up city areas will increase the dirt and bacteria build up.
+Greater duty requirements in built-up city areas will increase the dirt and bacteria build-up.
 This poses an increased risk of serious breakouts of legionella bacteria.
 Therefore, Air Handling Unit Maintenance needs to be a critical item, for building management planned preventative maintenance works.

 Air handlers require typical mechanical methods to control them, which link back to a control panel or a BMS system.
 Failure to set the BMS up correctly will cause the loss of running efficiency to occur and operation costs will be greatly increased.
-The cooling and heating coils running simultaneously as well as calling for an unnecessary humidity top up.
+The cooling and heating coils running simultaneously as well as calling for an unnecessary humidity top-up.
 Just a few of the commissioning faults identified by our engineers during Chilled Water Balancing work on AHU’s.

 Improved air quality, increased CO2 levels and removal of allergy pollutants, will improve the well being of the building occupants.
 In one study ran by our client, they found that 6 months after their ventilation maintenance the overall staff sickness leave had dramatically reduced.
 The CO2 levels recorded in the building had greatly increased and excessive humidity levels dropped.
 The neglect of maintenance on the building had left staff members surrounded in seriously oxygen deprived, bacteria-filled air.

-When it comes to basement ventilation, underground environments in particular, need careful consideration during the ventilation design stage.
+When it comes to basement ventilation, underground environments, in particular, need careful consideration during the ventilation design stage.
 It is therefore important that the original AHU M&E design was managed by qualified professionals that implement building regs.

 This demonstrates that ventilation and original building design go hand in hand in creating a healthy indoor environment.

-Want to find out more about our Air Handling Unit maintenance services in London?
 Contact us today to speak with our team of professionals!